devsanantonio/devsa-dotcom/README.md

 # Welcome to Military City, USA

-Within our city, there's a notable absence in the field of web development. **devSA** is committed to filling this void by creating a dynamic hub where web developers and software engineers can connect, learn, and grow together
+In our city, there's a significant gap in the field of software development. **devSA** is dedicated to bridging this gap by establishing a dynamic hub that fosters an environment of innovative solutions for users, transcending boundaries of platform and technology

 ![devSA terminal github logo](https://res.cloudinary.com/jessebubble/image/upload/v1708019767/devsa_kum4r4.png)
 <br />